As a drum beginner, there lies a great musical journey ahead of you.

 That’s not the case.

-So what really separates the best from the rest is hard work.
+What really separates the best from the rest is smart & hard work.
 Being willing to get it done requires discipline.

 Of course there are people that learn to play the drum set faster than others.